 GREEN when conditions are the best for sailing (4Bf - 5 Bf),

 RED when a coastal cruising sailboat must find a shelter (7Bf - 8Bf).

 HOW TO APPLY THESE COLORS

-You must be logged in to apply these settings in your Windy cloud.
-Then these settings will be applied to all your devices.
+You must be logged in on desktop to apply these settings in your Windy cloud.
+Then these settings will be applied to all your devices including mobiles.

 In the Menu (hamburger icon)